casey/just/README.md

 flag default 1
 ```

-Uknown options for recipies accepting options will results in an error.
+Uknown options will results in an error for recipies that are defined with flags
-Recipies that are not defined to accept options treat any option as a
+or options.
+Recipies whose definition does not contain flags or options treat
-positional argument.
+option as positional arguments.

 ### Dependencies